 What is a client invoice?

 This is the most common type of client invoice used virtually by most businesses and professionals today.
 It is also the most flexible invoice type that can be used by almost all businesses and professionals.
-A standard invoice typically contains.
+A standard invoice typically contains.- Invoice number

 - Business details